 The MAC entity may stop ra-ResponseWindow (and hence monitoring for Random Access Response(s)) after successful reception of a Random Access Response containing Random Access Preamble identifiers that matches the transmitted PREAMBLE_INDEX.

 HARQ operation is not applicable to the Random Access Response reception.

+NOTE X: For the case that scheduling of RAR PDSCH is larger than the maximum number of unicast PRBs that the UE can process per slot, and the TDRA for Msg3 in UL grant in RAR indicates that the time is not enough for Msg3 transmission, i.e. the time between RAR reception and Msg3 transmission is smaller than NT,1 + NT,2 + 0.5 + [X] ms, it is up to UE implementation, e.g. either to trigger PRACH retransmission, or continue monitoring RAR, or start contention resolution timer.

 Next change